oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 4. Create a `HomeComponent` and configure it with authentication logic.
 5. Update unit tests for `AppComponent` and `HomeComponent` to mock Auth0.

 To see all the changes it makes to your files, see [this pull request on GitHub](https://github.com/oktadev/auth0-angular-example/pull/1/files).
+If you're interested in learning more about Schematics, I recommend reading my [Use Angular Schematics to Simplify Your Life](https://developer.okta.com/blog/2019/02/13/angular-schematics) tutorial.

 ### Test your Angular authentication flow